choderalab/espaloma_charge/scripts/hydration-free-energies/README.md

 **NOTE:** Currently, simulations are not able to be resumed, and existing filepaths must be deleted before being re-run.

+For debugging purposes, it is useful to reduce the number of iterations: `--niterations 100` should take only ~10 min.
+Don't go below 25, which is the current interval for online analysis---the YAML file will not be written if you go below 25 iterations.

 ### Analyzing the simulation

 To analyze the simulation, use